 Those wings were fully unfurled on the follow-up, 1974’s Queen II.
 The title was the most prosaic thing about the record: the music inside was as fevered and baroque as rock gets, informed equally by Zeppelin, Yes and crazed Victorian artist Richard Dadd, whose 1864 painting The Fairy Feller’s Master-Stroke inspired one of the album’s most prog-leaning tracks.
 It may have been rooted in the heavy rock of the times, but its cavalier approach and sheer sense of scale pegged Queen as a defiantly progressive proposition.

-“Queen weren’t like Yes, who had a dualistic role of guitar and keyboards, where both shared the terrain,” says Yes guitarist Steve Howe, supported by Queen at Kingston Poly in early 1971.
+“Queen weren’t like Yes, who had a dualistic role of guitar and keyboards, where both shared the terrain,” says Yes guitarist Steve Howe, whose band was supported by Queen at Kingston Poly in early 1971.
 “Brian had the terrain to himself.
 The remarkable thing was that he was the front and the back man.
 It required him to come up with more than guitar solos… He had to come up with a semi-thematic approach to play the guitar.
 And what he did was keep colouring.”

 Queen’s prog inclinations would be deeply woven into the fabric of their early albums, from the audacious multi-part theatrics of Queen II’s March Of The Black Queen to the schizophrenic attack of the two-part Lap Of The Gods from 1974’s Sheer Heart Attack.
 Even in their more commercial moments, they marched to the beat of their own drum.
 What other band would have dared serve up something so unusual as Killer Queen?